 Vietnam is one of the leading coffee exporters.
 It would be incomplete not to try Vietnamese coffee once you have visited the country exporting it.
-Drinking this Vietnamese favorite beverage and you will understand its worldwide popularity.
+Drink this Vietnamese favorite beverage and you will understand its worldwide popularity.
 Coffee beans are harvested in Vietnam’s highlands and then processed for usage.
-Not only famous for its high-quality coffee beans, but Vietnamese coffee is also known for its unique brewing style, using a small metal drip filter called Phin.
+Not only famous for its high-quality coffee beans but Vietnamese coffee is also known for its unique brewing style, using a small metal drip filter called Phin.

 Another must-try drink in Vietnam that we highly suggest you sample is sugarcane juice.
 If you wander around a local market, it is easy to come across some stalls selling this delicious beverage.
-The sellers often use a particular machine to extract the juice from sugarcane (which is a machine with two rollers that presses and squeezes the sugarcane) along with some kumquat to add a little sour, balancing the sweetness.
+The sellers often use a particular machine to extract the juice from sugarcane (which is a machine with two rollers that presses and squeezes the sugarcane) along with some kumquat to add a little sourness, balancing the sweetness.

 It typically would not cost you much to enjoy the refreshing drink; a glass of sugarcane juice is only about VND 20,000.